alvin0/git-mew-vscode-extension/README.md

 3. Git Mew will analyze your changes and generate a commit message.
 4. Review and commit!

-#### Generating a Code Review
+#### Generating a Code Review or MR Description
 1. Ensure you have committed your changes to your feature branch.
 2. Run the command `git-mew: Review Merge`.
 3. A webview will open.
 Select your base branch (e.g., `main`) and your compare branch (your feature branch).
 4. Choose your preferred LLM provider, model, and output language.
-5. Click "Generate Review".
+5. Optionally, add task/issue context for better results.
+6. Click either:
+   - **"Generate Review"** for a comprehensive code review
+   - **"Generate Description"** for a merge request description
-6. A detailed code review report will open in a new tab.
+7. The result will open in a new tab.

+**MR Description Templates:**
+- **Default**: Standard feature/bugfix descriptions
+- **Release**: For release branches with changelog links
+- **Hotfix**: For urgent fixes with incident tracking

 ## Requirements